jordantrc/mini_http_scanner/README.md

-   -u, --url=      a URL to scan those hosts for, defaults to "/" -t, --threads   number of threads to use for scanning -o, --out       name of output file, defaults to STDOUT
+   -u, --url=      a URL to scan those hosts for, defaults to "/" -t, --threads   number of threads to use for scanning -o, --out       name of output file, defaults to STDOUT -w, --wait      time to wait for a response in seconds, default is 10 seconds

    host(s) is one of the following:
        - a single IP address (e.g. 192.168.2.1)